grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "How do we get him _back_ though?"
 Asked Hemi.

-"Well..."
-Said Shake scratching his grimy neck with black fingernails.
+"Well..." said Shake scratching his grimy neck with black fingernails.
 "It's kinda a one-fuckin'-way thing.
 I have to give him back to you in person.
 We might be able to get him to fly over to the _Prospect_ from the _Gnat_ if you were within sight... and maybe he knew you had some fuckin' food."

 "I understand.
 It's a 'homing' pigeon.
 It only goes home."